bibraj/radarbeamblock/README.md

 # radarbeamblock
 This is an UI based tool for calculation of beam blockage for new sites based on wradlib open source software https://github.com/wradlib/wradlib/

+The software can be downloaded from the Link https://mega.nz/file/SI1SiKzb#1Qfbc-AaRLfMkbcCbGHCfAy5IXnGppyq6V-cenmpJdI

 Requirements:
 OS: Windows 8, 10
 RAM:Minimum 4 GB
 Space:
  Software:200MB
  DEM File: 2.3GB(250m Resolution) for India

 Installation:
 1)Copy the "beamer.rar" file into your PC and extract it to a Folder DEM File: